-Those after-dinner mints at the next wedding reception you attend have a story to tell.
+Those mints offered at the end of your meal have a story to tell.
 They’re modern day descendants of the peppermint plant, also known as Mentha x piperita.
 In the past, it was widely known that peppermint aided digestion.

 When did people start using manufactured products more than home remedies?
 It wasn’t that long ago.
 Most of our great-grandparents relied almost entirely on plant allies for wellness.